sal218/FinancialWarehouse/docs/etl_script_creation.md

 ```

 Its important to note that the `__init__` method takes two parameters, `dw_interface` and `script_time_tracker`.
 The `dw_interface` is an instance of the `DWInterface` class, which is used to interact with the data warehouse.
 The `script_time_tracker` is an instance of the `ScriptTimeTracker` class, which is used to track the time that the ETL script ran at.

+## Date Format

+The date format for the ETL scripts should be in the format `YY-MM-DD`.
+This is the format that the data warehouse uses to store dates.

+Ex: `21-01-01`, `89-04-19`